Ordered amorphous spin system: Finite Behavior

+The model we have studied raises the question of whether there exist materials which have been classified as amorphous which are nevertheless actually ordered.
+This type of order would not reveal itself in conventional scattering experiments, and it might not be obvious which correlations are present, but it would, however, be manifested in the behavior of the patch entropy, which does not require {\it a-priori} knowledge of the nature of the ordering.

-We would like to thank Jean-Paul Allouche, M. Baake, A. van Enter, U. Grimm, Daniel Hexner, Jorge Kurchan, and Nikolai Nikola for interesting discussions.
-DL thanks the US-Israel Binational Science Foundation (grant 2008483) and the Israel Science Foundation (grant 1574/08) for support.
+\acknowledgments We would like to thank J-P. Allouche, M. Baake, A. van Enter, U. Grimm, D. Hexner, J. Kurchan, N. Nikola, and J. Socolar for interesting discussions.
+DL thanks the US-Israel Binational Science Foundation (grant 2008483) and the Israel Science Foundation (grant 1254/12) for support.